MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 ## Configuration guidance

-If you're new to these retention solutions in Microsoft 365, see [Get started with retention policies and retention labels](get-started-with-retention.md).
-This article has information about subscriptions, permissions, with links to common scenarios that help you map your business goals to specific configurations.
+See [Get started with retention policies and retention labels](get-started-with-retention.md).
+This article has information about subscriptions, permissions, and links to end-to-end configurations guidance for retention scenarios.